Learning Opportunity

 - Notebook and pen

-- The course’s fees include all tuition, accommodation and meals.
+- Fees for the full residential 2026 course ticket include all tuition, accommodation and meals.

 - Course attendees must be 18+ years of age.

-- At booking, a non-refundable deposit of 20% is required to reserve your place.
+- At booking, a non-refundable deposit of 20% is an option to reserve your place.

 - The balance of your course fee must be paid in full at least 30 days before the start of the programme.